clc3-CloudComputing/jku-ws21/1 Building a Microservice/exercise 1.1/README.md

     ```console
     docker image build -f Dockerfile -t [YOUR-DOCKERHUB-ACCOUNT]/my-first-image:0.0.1 ./
     ```
-    *Note:* If your docker version is greater than 0.18, you are using Docker's new BuildKit engine that does not display the output from a `RUN` step.
+    *Note:* If your Docker version is greater than 0.18, you are using Docker's new BuildKit engine that does not display the output from a `RUN` step.
 Therefore, add the option: `--progress=plain`

 1. Execute the command a second time: